CodeNoir/ps-api-docs/content/product.md

-Download File (CAD, Technical, Compliance, Environmenta, Warranty)
+Download File (CAD, Technical, Compliance, Environmental, Warranty)
 ---------------------------------------------------------

 - `GET /api/file/key/[YourApiKey]/[FileType]/[FileId]` will either return the file requested or a 404 if file is not found.